InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 2. Review others' content.

     * Find something interesting on the [Kanban board].
-    * Leave a comment on the card indicating that you are interested in reviewing.
+    * Write a comment on the card indicating your interest.

 3. Attend working group meeting.